AlexanderSolman/iOS_Clock_Clone/README.md

 - Animation inconsistency when opening the fragment at start.
 - Clock update could skip which seems to be network related.
+- Not possible to properly scroll in long list of cities.

 ## Future Improvements